-Kelly L. Smallridge is President and CEO of Palm Beach County’s public/private economic development agency, the Business Development Board of Palm Beach County (BDB) where she has worked for 29 years.
+Kelly L. Smallridge is President and CEO of Palm Beach County’s public/private economic development agency, the Business Development Board of Palm Beach County (BDB) where she has worked for 30 years.
 She serves as the longest tenured economic development President in the State of Florida and has a solid track record in facilitating some of the largest job creation projects for Palm Beach County.
 In 2013, Governor Rick Scott awarded Kelly with the Governor’s Ambassador Medal recognizing her hard work in creating jobs in Palm Beach County.

 In February 2013, she was featured on CNBC and in the NY Post touting the assets of Palm Beach County.
 Under her leadership, the BDB has received numerous state and national awards for its work in recruiting and expanding companies to Palm Beach County and is credited with facilitating two of the world’s largest bioscience organizations to the state: The Scripps Research Institute from San Diego and the Max Planck Society from Germany.
 Her aggressive style in facilitating relocations and expansions has led to big announcements of jobs for this county from companies like United Technologies, ADT, Pratt & Whitney, G4S, Fed Ex, Sikorsky Helicopters, Aldi, Cancer Treatment Centers of America and TBC Corporation to name a few.
-In the last year alone, the BDB facilitated 25 relocation and expansion projects which created/retained 3,600 jobs and invested $284 million into Palm Beach County, leasing, constructing or purchasing over 1.3 million square feet of space.